neoncircuit/CodeWars/6 Kyu Python/Your order, please.md

 def order(sentence):
     if not sentence:
         return ""
-    result = []    #the list that will eventually become our setence
+    result = []    # The list that will eventually become our setence

-    split_up = sentence.split() #the original sentence turned into a list
+    split_up = sentence.split() # The original sentence turned into a list

     for i in range(1, 10):
         for item in split_up:
             if str(i) in item:
-                 result.append(item)    #adds them in numerical order since it cycles through i first
+                 result.append(item)    # Adds them in numerical order since it cycles through i first

     return " ".join(result)
 ```